Help

 By following this shape when building your didgeridoo, you can predict the resulting sound from the very start of your project, turning the process from guesswork into precision.

-Start by creating a user account on the Didgelab website.
+Start by creating a user account on the Didgelab website and log in.

 Open Didgelab and select "Create new optimization.”